an12346/galactic-age-calculator-/README.md

 ## Description

-This is a programming language suggester, which has the user answer five questions, click the "Results" button and then the program displays which language the user should learn, based on their answers.
-The possible language types are C#, Ruby, JavaScript and Python.
-Select boxes are used to display answer choices.
+This is a galactic age calculator that generates a user's age on different planets.
+The options for the planets are Mercury, Venus, Jupiter, and Mars.
+This program also calculates the number of years the user has left to live on a particular planet based on their inputted age and life expectancy.

 ## Setup/Installation Requirements

 * Clone this repository to your desktop
-* Navigate to the top level of the directory: programming-language-suggester
+* Navigate to the top level of the directory: galactic-age-calculator
 * Open index.html

 ## Known Bugs

-* The "Results" button does not reset the form fields after a second click
+* The results don't show after clicking on a button

 ## License